ibm-cloud-docs/DataTransferService/about.md

 ## Requesting an extension
 {: #request-extension}

 After your two-week no-cost period, if you still require use of your device you must request an extension in the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
-This update alerts the technicians that you want to extend the time that the device is connected.
+This update alerts the technician that you want to extend the time that the device is connected.

 1. Select **Storage** > **Data Migration** > **Data Transfer**.
 2. In the **Action** menu for the device, select **request extension**.